nodemailer/nodemailer/README.md

 Attahcment object consists of the following properties:

   * **contents** - String or a Buffer contents for the attachment
-  * **contentType** - optional content type for the attachment, if not set will be derived from the `fileName` property
+  * **contentType** - optional content type for the attachment, if not set will be set to "application/octet-stream"
   * **contentEncoding** - optional value of how the data is encoded, defaults to "base64"

 If `contents` is empty, the alternative will be discarded.
 Other fields are optional.